davidcsterratt/geometry/docs/index.md

 * The latest stable version is available from <a href="http://cran.r-project.org/web/packages/geometry/index.html">CRAN</a>.

-* The latest development version is available on github <a href="https://github.com/davidcsterratt/geometry">davidcsterratt/geometry</a>.
+* The latest development version is available on Github <a href="https://github.com/davidcsterratt/geometry">davidcsterratt/geometry</a>.

 Original qhull sources are included in the distribution.
 The